tytso/xfstests-bld/Documentation/gce-xfstests.md

   * The pathname to kernel that should be used for gce-xfstests by default.

-If you have a sendgrid account, you can set the following configuration parameters in order to have reports e-mailed to you:
+If you have a sendgrid or SMTP submission account, you can set the following configuration parameters in order to have reports e-mailed to you:

 * GCE_SG_API
   * The Sendgrid API used to send the test report
+* GCE_SMTP_SERVER
+  * The SMTP server with an SMTP service on either port 587 or 465.
+* GCE_SMTP_USER
+  * The username used to authenticate to the SMTP submission server
+* GCE_SMTP_PASSWORD
+  * The password used to authenticate to the SMTP submission server
+* GCE_SMTP_PORT
+  * The SMTP submission port.
+If not specified, the default is port 587 with TLS enabled before sending the username and password.
+If port 465 is used, TLS will be attempted as soon as the TCP/IP connection is established.
 * GCE_REPORT_EMAIL
   * The comma separated list of email addresses for which test results should be sent.